harry-gibson/DHS-To-Database/README.md

 ## Survey structure - relational model

 As mentioned above, data in the "hierarchical ASCII data" downloads contain the full relational table structure (divided across two files, one containing data for men and the other containing data for all other levels of respondent).
+[This file](doc/Data_Format.md) describes the details of the data format.

-A summary of how this schema is laid out is given below:
+A summary of how the DHS survey schema is laid out in the hierarchical files is given below:

 <details>
   <summary>Structure of the surveys</summary>